alexanderbird/scroll/README.md

 The text of the Holy Bible (ideally with many translations), cross references, interlinear Bible, Greek/Hebrew concordance.

+On the home screen you'll see random Bible verses from all parts of the Bible.
+As you scroll, you can select a verse and drill down in a few different ways:
+ - read it in context (verses before and after it)
+ - read related verses (cross references for the passage)
+ - see the interlinear Bible (the verse is expanded into one or two words per line, and one Greek/Hebrew word per line)
+     - from a Greek/Hebrew word, you'll see a quick summary of how it's used in the Bible, a list of different English words that it's translated into in the Bible, and then the list of verses that it is included in in the Bible.
+     - maybe from the Greek/Hebrew word you can browse to related words (root word, or following words in the concordance)

+Any time a Bible verse is displayed you have the same controls as on the home
+page: you can navigate from that verse to related verses as described above.

+It's important that the navigation is effortless.
+The experience of navigating through the passages should be almost subconscious -- a single scroll or click gesture with no thought to the navigation.

 ### Will there be a social/sharing aspect to the app?

 No. Although it is inspired by a social media news feed, the content we're